-382 Commonwealth was designed by architect Arthur H. Vinal and built in 1895 as a six story, twelve unit apartment house, The Colonial, for Edwin B. Horn, Jr., a jeweler and real estate developer who lived at 11 Greenwich Park.
-He is shown as the owner and the builder on the original building permit application, dated January 15, 1895, and as the owner on the 1895 Bromley map.
+382 Commonwealth was designed by architect Arthur H. Vinal and built in 1895 as a six story, twelve unit apartment house, The Colonial, for jeweler and real estate developer Edwin B. Horn, Jr. He is shown as the owner and the builder on the original building permit application, dated January 15, 1895.

 On June 11, 1895, the Boston Globe reported that Edwin Horn had sold 382 Commonwealth, still under construction, to real estate developer and investor Albert Geiger.
 The article commented that “the purchase of this property by Mr. Geiger is one of the most important made in the Back Bay for a long time, and gives him control of all the new apartment houses in the Back Bay, west of Massachusetts av.
 Mr. Geiger will complete the construction of the building at once.”

 On September 30, 1895, 382 Commonwealth was acquired from Edwin Horn by building contractor George Wheatland, Jr., who conveyed it on the same day to Elizabeth (McPherson) Kendall, the wife of Josiah Bradlee Kendall.
 They lived at 389 Commonwealth.
 He was a real estate dealer and formerly had been a hide and leather merchant and then a granite dealer.

 In its October 6, 1895, article on the sale, the Boston Globe described the property and the transaction: